 The process by which the members of the IAB and IESG are selected, confirmed, and recalled is specified.
-The evolution of the process has relied principally on oral tradition as a means by which the lessons learned could be passed on to successive committees.
-This document is a self-consistent, organized compilation of the process as it is known today.
+This document is a self-consistent, organized compilation of the process as it was known at the time of publication.

 Table of Contents